Blood Beach: Cast (in alphabetical order)

+Production

+Jeffrey Bloom and producer Steven Nalevansky first got the central idea, a creature that hides in the sands of a heavily traveled beach, in May 1979.
+Two months after the initial idea and having written a synopsis, Bloom and Nalevansky were able to secure financing from Sidney Beckerman which allowed production to come together quite quickly with principal photography commencing in October of that year in Venice and Santa Monica, California over the course of 28 days, two days earlier than scheduled.
+The creatures were designed by Dell Rheaume.
+Two versions of the film were produced tailored for different markets.
+The first version left the origin of the creatures ambiguous and was designed for Western audiences, while the second version made for audiences in Asia included a sequence of a spaceship landing on a beach and dropping the creatures in the sand.

 Release

 Blood Beach received trade screenings in December 1980, after which it was given a limited theatrical release twice in the United States: by the Jerry Gross Organization on January 23, 1981, and by Compass International Pictures in 1982.

 The film was released in the U.S. on VHS by Media Home Entertainment.
 As of 2012, the film had only been officially released on DVD in Germany.

 Alamo Drafthouse Cinema re-released the film in a limited 35mm screening on March 14, 2015 as part of the "NY!
 Hudson Horror Show" event at the Alamo Drafthouse in Yonkers, promoted by a new theatrical poster by artist Stephen Romano.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 13% based on 8 reviews, with a weighted average rating of 2.6/10.

 Tom Buckley's review in The New York Times called it "a cut or two above the recent run of low-budget horror films" and praised the work of "an attractive and professional cast, a rarity in the genre", but noted that it was "undermined by plodding direction and a talky and incoherent script that is short on action, suspense and even the gore that the title promises".
 Buckley also criticized the cinematography, which he called "oddly blurry, as though someone had coated the lens with vaseline".

 AllMovie's review noted: "The potential for campy fun in this premise is defeated by a completely straight, plodding detective story".

 Scott Weinberg of eFilmCritic.com also gave the film a negative review, writing, "Gore-less and bizarre, it's a tough one to track down.
 If you do search this one out, you should probably be out looking for a job".
 TV Guide awarded the film 1 out of 4 stars, noting: "Unfortunately, the film never rises to the level of its advertising."